 About Kempegowda I

 Ruling for 46 years from 1513, Kempegowda I was a chieftain under the Vijayanagara Empire.
-Officially named as Nadaprabhu Hiriya Kempe Gowda, he was the founder of Bangalore.
+Officially named Nadaprabhu Hiriya Kempe Gowda, he was the founder of Bangalore.
 He was responsible for building many beautiful landmarks, such as Bangalore Fort, Cantonment, Water tanks and lakes, and temples.

 Karnataka celebrates Kempegowda I’s birth anniversary on 27 June.
 Bangalore’s main and international airport is named after Kempegowda I. Bangalore also has a museum dedicated to Kempegowda I.